Pat Gardner

+Political career

+Gardner stood down at the 2020 Georgia House of Representatives election.

 Committees

 She serves on the House Appropriations, Transportation, Higher Education and Natural Resources & Environment Committees and the Appropriations Committee's Health Subcommittee.
 She is the Treasurer of the Working Families Caucus, Chair of the Health and Welfare Subcommittee of the Fulton County Delegation, and immediate past chair of the Women's Legislative Caucus.

 Family

 Pat is married to her husband Jerry and together they have 2 children named Anita and Bradley.
 Pat and her husband currently live in Morningside, Georgia.

 Education

 Gardner received her BA from the University of Madrid and New York University Study Abroad Program.
 She also later attended the University of Michigan and Stephens College.